arqam66/coder-nian/README.md

 ![image](https://user-images.githubusercontent.com/6633808/160689302-3fe5e5d4-ba24-4525-8ed1-a8351ccbc0ef.png)

-# Hey there, I'm Nian! 👋
+# Hey there, I'm Nomaan Ahmad! 👋

 Welcome to my GitHub profile!
 I'm a passionate and dedicated computer science student with a strong curiosity for learning and exploring new technologies.
 As an aspiring AI/ML Engineer, I'm driven by my enthusiasm for artificial intelligence and machine learning.